 COMMUNITY CONTROL COMPLIANCE All youth who are adjudicated delinquent or unruly in the Court may not come to probation for monitoring.
 Many youth are placed under Community Control and given a variety of sanctions.
-Those sanctions can include community service, obtain a high school diploma or a certificate of high school equivalence, obtain an alcohol/drug assessment, obtain alcohol/drug counseling, obtain anger management counseling, serve monitored time, electronic monitoring with house arrest, pay restitution, letter of apology or any other order the Court deems reasonable.
+Those sanctions can include community service, the requirement to obtain a high school diploma or a certificate of high school equivalence, the requirement to obtain an alcohol/drug assessment and/or alcohol/drug counseling, attendance in anger management counseling, to serve monitored time, to have electronic monitoring with house arrest, to pay restitution, write letter of apology, and/or any other remedy the Court deems reasonable.
 In 2012, a designated probation officer was assigned to monitor compliance of those Community Control sanctions by these non-probation youth.
 This probation officer also monitors a probation caseload.
-Once a youth is placed on Community Control with sanctions (excluding probation) a copy of that entry is forwarded to the probation officer in charge of monitoring.
-That probation officer will track the due dates of the sanctions and send letters 30 days in advance to remind the youth of the upcoming due date.
-Once all sanctions under Community Control are met, the probation officer will make a Motion to the Court requesting Community Control be terminated.
-If the youth has not been granted an extension, and the due date passes with no proof of completion submitted, the probation officer will file a complaint for Violation of a Court Order or a Motion for Contempt.
-In 2012 the Community Control Compliance Program monitored 161 cases, 88 cases were terminated with all sanctions being completed, and 78 cases remain open and monitored into 2013.
+Once a youth is ordered on Community Control with sanctions (excluding probation), a copy of that entry is forwarded to the probation officer in charge of monitoring.
+The probation officer will track the due dates of the sanctions and send letters 30 days in advance to remind the youth of the upcoming due date.
+Once all sanctions under Community Control are met, the prosecutor will make a Motion to the Court requesting Community Control be terminated.
+If the youth has not been granted an extension, and the due date passes with no proof of completion submitted, the prosecutor's office will file a complaint for Violation of a Court Order or a Motion for Contempt.
+In 2013, the Community Control Compliance Program monitored 210 cases, with 148 cases terminating showing all sanctions being completed, and 62 cases remaining open and monitored into 2014.
 The Community Control Compliance program has allowed the Court to be more efficient in monitoring its Orders and holding individuals who violate Community Control accountable.
 CARTEENS The Court requested the assistance of The Ohio State University Extension Office in seeking Americorp funds to develop a Driver's Education Program for first time moving violations.
 The program is now called Carteens.
-One hundred twenty-seven teen traffic offenders completed Carteens in 2012.
+One hundred sixty-one teen traffic offenders completed Carteens in 2013.